 AMY GOODMAN: What is the significance of Hale being charged under the Espionage Act specifically?

 JAMES RISEN: The Espionage Act has been used both by this administration and by the Obama administrations.
-It’s a very crude weapon from the World War I era in which the government is able to take this very vague law that was designed for red-baiting after World War I and then for the McCarthy era of conducting communist era investigations.
-And they have turned it—instead of using it against spies, they now use it against people who talk to the press.
-And so basically the message that they’re sending is that talking to a reporter is the same as being a spy, which is a ridiculous abuse of the legal system, and it’s something that I feel very strongly about that has to change in this country, if we’re going to maintain an independent press.
-Because the way in which the Espionage Act is used—it’s a very crude weapon to try to silence people.
+It’s a very crude weapon from the World War I era in which the government is able to take this very vague law that was designed for red-baiting after World War I and then for the McCarthy era of conducting communist-era investigations.
+And they’ve turned it—instead of using it against spies, they now use it against people who talk to the press.
+And so, basically, the message that they’re sending is that talking to a reporter is the same as being a spy, which is a ridiculous abuse of the legal system.
+And it’s something that I feel very strongly about that has to change in this country, if we’re going to maintain an independent press, because the way in which the Espionage Act is used is, it’s a very crude weapon to try to silence people.

-JAMES RISEN: Right.
-I was subpoenaed by the Justice Department for a grand jury subpoena several times, and I refused to testify in a leak investigation involving stories I did on Iran and the CIA.
-Finally, I was subpoenaed to go to both a grand jury and then a trial and I fought those for seven years and appealed it to the Supreme Court.
+JAMES RISEN: Right, yeah.
+I mean, I was subpoenaed by the Justice Department for a grand jury subpoena several times, and I refused to testify in a leak investigation involving stories I did on Iran and the CIA.
+And finally, I was subpoenaed to go to both a grand jury and then a trial, and I fought those for seven years and appealed it to the Supreme Court.
 And I lost, ultimately, but I decided to continue to fight it even though we had lost in the courts.
 And in 2015, the government finally backed down and decided not to put me in jail for not testifying.

-That experience, which lasted seven or eight years, led me to feel very strongly that we have to have some organizations in this country that protect journalists and their sources and we have to have more aggressive news organizations that continue to investigate the national security state in ways that some news organizations are no longer willing to or are reluctant to do.
-And that is one reason I’m very proud of The Intercept.
+That led me—that experience, which lasted seven or eight years, led me to feel very strongly that we have to have some organizations in this country that protect journalists and their sources, and we have to have more aggressive news organizations that continue to investigate the national security state in ways that some news organizations are no longer willing to or are reluctant to do.
+And that’s one reason I’m very proud of The Intercept.
 I think we have continued very aggressive investigative reporting in the face of a lot of obstacles and at a time when a lot of other news organizations are not doing so.

 AMY GOODMAN: Jim Risen, do you think that the other news organizations are hanging The Intercept out to dry?
 Do you feel you’re getting enough support from other news organizations?

-JAMES RISEN: To me, that doesn’t matter.
+JAMES RISEN: Well, you know, to me, that doesn’t matter.
 Frankly, I don’t care what other people say about me or about The Intercept.
 I think we’re just going to keep trying to do our jobs, and I think we should let our work speak for itself.
-And I think that is what I’m going to try to do.
+And I think that’s what I’m going to try to do.
 And in the future, people can try to match our stories.

 AMY GOODMAN: Let’s end with the words of drone whistleblower and former Air Force intelligence analyst Daniel Hale himself, speaking in the 2016 documentary National Bird, directed by Sonia Kennebeck.

-DANIEL HALE: When the president gets up in front of the nation and says that they’re doing everything they can to ensure that there is near certainty that there will be no civilians killed, he is saying that because he can’t say otherwise.
-Because any time an action is taken to finish a target, there is a certain amount of guesswork in that action.
-Because it’s only in the aftermath of any kind of ordinance being dropped that you know just how much actual damage was done.
-And oftentimes, the intelligence community is reliant—the Joint Special Operations Command, the CIA included—is reliant on intelligence coming afterwards that confirms that who they were targeting was killed in that strike, or that they weren’t killed in that strike.
+DANIEL HALE: When the president gets up in front of the nation and says that they’re doing everything they can to ensure that there is near certainty that there will be no civilians killed, he is saying that because he can’t say otherwise, because any time an action is taken to finish a target, there is a certain amount of guesswork in that action, because it’s only in the aftermath of any kind of ordnance being dropped that you know just how much actual damage was done.
+And oftentimes the intelligence community is reliant—the Joint Special Operations Command, the CIA included—is reliant on intelligence coming afterwards that confirms that who they were targeting was killed in that strike, or that they weren’t killed in that strike.